N.C. Credentialed Public Health Nurse

 Course Book

 The course is based on ANA’s 2022 Public Health Nursing: Scope and Standards of Practice, 3rd edition.
-All participants will receive view-only access to this book once they register for the course.
-Please note, this is view-only access; you will not be able to download, highlight or make notes using this access.
-If you would like a book that you can download to your computer to highlight, make notes in etc., or if you would like a hard copy of the book, you can purchase an electronic or hard copy of the book from Amazon or the American Nurses Association.
+All participants will receive electronic-only access to this book once they register for the course.
+If you would like a hard copy of the book, you can purchase an electronic or hard copy of the book from Amazon or the American Nurses Association.

 Course Requirements

-Participants must complete all required readings, all online modules, the course evaluation and the final exam (with a passing score).
+Participants must complete all required readings, all online modules and the course evaluation and achieve proficiency on the final knowledge assessment.

 All nurses who successfully complete the course will be approved to use a credential title.
 Additional guidance on the approval and utilization of this distinction will be provided upon successful completion of the course.